-Although the government of Zimbabwe instituted a policy for equal access to land for all regardless of gender, this has in reality not been realised particularly in communal areas where traditional patrilineal norms for access to land still prevail.
-In essence women can easily lose whatever investments they would have made on the land and are therefore reluctant to make major investments which could assist in increasing production.
+Although the government of Zimbabwe instituted a policy for equal access to land for all regardless of gender, men and women, this has in reality not been realised particularly in communal areas where traditional patrilineal norms for access to land still prevail.
+In essence this means that women can easily lose whatever investments they would have made on the land and are therefore reluctant to make major investments which could assist in increasing production.
 In the project area gender inequality exists in all the five target districts where gender inequality is driven by culture, socialization, religion, and limited economic empowerment of women and youth.
-Even at national level, women and youth are marginalized when it comes to representation in key decision-making positions. women have less access to agricultural financing as they do not have collateral.
-They do not own small livestock.
-An analysis of livestock ownership done by the land and only own FAO showed that women own mainly smaller livestock which can be easily converted to cash or traded to meet immediate needs.
+Even at national level, women and youth are marginalized when it comes to representation in key decision-making positions.
+Wwwwen also have less access to agricultural financing as they do not have collateral.
+They do not own the land and only neither do they own larger small livestock.
+An analysis of livestock ownership done by FAO showed that women own mainly smaller livestock which can be easily converted to cash or traded to meet immediate needs.
 Agricultural technical innovations tend to ignore women's roles as major actors in crop production, processing, preserving and marketing of agricultural produce as they do not take account of sexual division of labour in agricultural productivity.
-Shortage of appropriate technologies to process food crops, compels women to usually use manual, labour-intensive and time-consuming methods, especially with grain.
+Shortage of appropriate technologies to process food crops, compels women to usually use manual, labourintensive and time-consuming methods, especially with grain.
 Post-harvest management roles for women pose many health challenges as they are responsible for winnowing of maize, small grains and beans after shelling resulting in chest problems, aching shoulders, flu, eye problems and itching.

-2 Zimstats 2016
+Zimstats 2016

 It is widely recognised that climate change will exacerbate the gender dimensions of vulnerability, which arise from existing social inequalities and gendered divisions of labour.
 Climate change is expected to jeopardize women's livelihoods by reducing economic opportunities, especially for female-headed households.
 Although women (and children) are expected to be disproportionately affected by climate change, they remain largely absent from decision-making processes on climate change adaptation and disaster risk reduction.
-It is important to engage them and raise awareness on the climate change issues so that they are more ready to respond to the effects of climate change.
+It is important to engage them and raise awareness on the climate change, is change issues so that they are more ready to respond to the effects of climate change.

-Women, children and youth can contribute to climate change adaptation and resilience building largely in sustainable agricultural innovations and conservation of natural resources and protection of biodiversity given that they are the main actors at local level
+Women, children and youth can contribute to climate change adaptation and resilience building largely in sustainable agricultural innovations and conservation of natural resources and protection of biodiversity given that they are the main actors at local level-

 Adaptation needs include but not limited to, diversified livelihoods, water availability, information on climate change risks and resilience building, marketing strategies and business skills, household equipment and tools, access to finance and training on natural resources management.
+Formatted: Space Before: 12 pt, After: 12 pt